 • Ski Resorts that only have a 3-4 month window of opportunity if the weather cooperates

-• Landscaping businesses, whether commercial or residential, have to wait for the thaw and then lawns to dry out and operate only until it gets cold.
+• Landscaping businesses, whether commercial or residential, must wait for the thaw and then lawns to dry out and operate only until it gets cold.
 However, some do not have to wait to clean the snow off the teak table or shovel the driveway, as they can start doing that at the end of the blizzard.

 • Retail operations that make 90% of their profit during the Christmas season and then hunker in for the next ten months